Cedar Valley Middle School

 All-District and All-Region Band/Orchestra Auditions: Seventh and eighth grade students may audition for the All-District and All-Region Bands and Orchestras.
 Try-out music is given to all 7th and 8th grade students during the first week of school.
 Students in the Honor Band and Symphonic Band have achieved the level of musical skill necessary to perform this music and are required to participate in the audition process.
 Students in the Concert Band are strongly encouraged to participate in the audition process, especially those taking lessons.
 Our students compete with students from other schools in our region and are ranked according to their performance at the audition.
 The top ranking students at the All-Region try-out will participate in a two-day clinic with a respected guest conductor.
 The clinic will culminate in an All-Region Band Concert.

 Solo & Ensemble: Students in Honors, Symphonic, and Concert Bands are required to participate in the RRISD Solo & Ensemble Contest.
 Students will perform either a solo (individual) or as a part of a small group (ensemble) for a judge who will rate the performance on the following scale: I (Superior), II (Excellent), III (Good), and IV (Fair).
-Students in the Honor Band are required to perform a solo for this contest.
-Students in the Symphonic & Concert Band are required to participate in a solo or an ensemble.
+Students in the Honors, Symphonic, and Concert Bands are required to perform a solo for this contest.
 Ensemble participation by all 7th & 8th grade students is strongly encouraged.

 ***Entry fees are to be paid by the student.
 Cost per event: $7.00